How (and Why) Healthcare Companies Are Aligning Their Medical Device Marketing Strategies with Value-Based Care

 Value-Based Care: What Role Does it Play in the Medical Device Industry?

 Value-based care, in comparison to the fee-for-service model, has been gaining traction in the healthcare industry.
 This model of care is primarily aimed at improving care quality and cost efficiency.
 Public and private payers are beginning to adopt value-based payment models to shift accountability to healthcare providers while enhancing the quality of care they offer patients.
 The value-based approach is focused on patient outcomes, rewarding doctors, hospitals, and care centers based on performance and patient success.
 With value-based payment, more responsibility and risk is placed on the healthcare provider’s shoulders, and medical device companies are having to modify their business approach in order to comply with these newer practices.

 Medical device companies are quickly evolving their approach to potential customers and are also modifying their products to fit in with the value-based care system.
 Manufacturers of medical devices are improving their technology to better engage and interact with patients and healthcare providers, offering a higher level of patient-physician interaction that may potentially elevate clinical performance and care value.
 Cloud-based tools, for example, have been increasingly utilized with medical devices to streamline workflow.
-Some newer technology offered by medical device companies also allow physicians real-time access to information and remote monitoring, thereby assisting in extending the degree of care that can be provided to patients.
+Some newer technology offered by medical device companies also allows physicians real-time access to information and remote monitoring, thereby assisting in extending the degree of care that can be provided to patients.